bbcelly/Varnish-Cache/doc/sphinx/reference/params.rst

 	Detect and eliminate duplicate bans.

+ban_dups_cleaner
+	- Units: bool
+	- Default: off

+	Detect and eliminate duplicate bans using cleaner.

 ban_lurker_sleep
 	- Units: s
 	- Default: 0.01

 	How long time does the ban lurker thread sleeps between successful attempts to push the last item up the ban  list.
 It always sleeps a second when nothing can be done.
 	A value of zero disables the ban lurker.

+ban_cleaner_sleep
+	- Units: s
+	- Default: 0

+	How long time does the ban cleaner thread sleeps between cleaning gone bans in the ban list.
+    A value of zero disables the ban cleaner.

+ban_cleaner_lock_held
+	- Units: ms
+	- Default: 1

+	How long can ban cleaner held lock before releasing it and requesting it again.

 between_bytes_timeout
 	- Units: s